 From time to time our committee needs support from specialists, and can co-opt these to the committee to fulfil specific roles.
 These include the lead co-editor of NZ Geomechanics News and the Young Geotechnical Professionals representative.

-Olivia is the Website Manager on the management committee.
-She works as a Geotechnical Engineer for CMW Geosciences in Auckland and has previously been based in the Tauranga region.
+Jordan is the Website Manager on the management committee.
+Jordan works as a Geotechnical Engineer at Babbage Consultants Limited in Auckland.

 Appointed Committee Members